We believe investing in people is just as important as the waterways they care about.

 “The best thing was meeting everyone and creating network, learning everyone’s background experiences and where we could potentially tap into outside of the mentor-mentee partnership.”

 An independent evaluation found that it is much more than a mentoring program, it is a capability program, and this is because participants build confidence in public speaking, communication skills, creativity, project planning, networking, waterway management knowledge – and most importantly people have FUN!

-JOIN THE 2021 TWINNING PROGRAM
+Applications now open for 2021 TWINNING PROGRAM

 Meet the Program Organisers